Dannielle Kerkoven

-Rapthi Raffella Dannielle Kerkoven (born 6 October 1987) is a Sri Lankan model and former beauty pageant title-holder.
+Rapthi Raffella Dannielle Kerkoven (born 6 October 1987) is a Sri Lankan model and beauty pageant titleholder.

 Biography

 Kerkoven was born in Colombo, Sri Lanka.
 She has completed her education with a diploma in airline ticketing and reservations, and works as a model.
 Kerkoven is the niece of Sri Lankan designer Kirthi Sri Karunaratna and the daughter of former model Rehana Kerkoven.
 Brian Kerkoven, the renowned designer, is her paternal uncle.